esrf-bliss/Lima-tango-python/doc/index.rst

                                                               - :code:`HDF5GZ` save in Nexus HDF5 format with Deflate filter compression
                                                               - :code:`HDF5BS` save in Nexus HDF5 format with BS/LZ4 filter compression

 saving_overwrite_policy     rw      DevString               In case of existing files an overwite policy is mandatory:
                                                               - **Abort**, if the file exists the saving is aborted
                                                               - **Overwrite**, if the file exists it is overwritten
                                                               - **Append**, if the file exists the image is append to the file

-saving_frame_per_file       rw     DevLong                  Number of frames saved in each file saving_common_header        rw     DevString[]              Common header with multiple entries saving_header_delimiter     rw     DevString[]              The header delimiters, [0] = key header delimiter, [1] = entry header delimiter, [2] = image number header delimiter.
+saving_frame_per_file       rw      DevLong                 Number of frames saved in each file saving_common_header        rw      DevString[]             Common header with multiple entries saving_header_delimiter     rw      DevString[]             The header delimiters, [0] = key header delimiter, [1] = entry header delimiter,
+                                                            [2] = image number header delimiter.
                                                             Default : [0] = "=", [1] = "\n", [2] = ";"
 saving_max_writing_task     rw      DevShort                Set the max. tasks for saving file, default is 1 saving_statistics           ro      DevDouble[]             Return stats: saving speed, compression ratio,
-                                                            compression speed and incoming speed (speed in byte/s) saving_statistics_history   rw     DevLong                  Set size of history for stats calculation, default is 16 frames saving_managed_mode         rw     evString                 On some detectors, saving can be managed by the hardware (sdk), you can switch the mode using these attribute values:
+                                                            compression speed and incoming speed (speed in byte/s) saving_statistics_history   rw      DevLong                 Set size of history for stats calculation, default is 16 frames saving_managed_mode         rw      DevString               On some detectors, saving can be managed by the hardware (sdk), you can switch the mode using these attribute values:
                                                             - HARDWARE, lima will not manage the saving but set the camera to do the job
-                                                             - SOFTWARE (default) Lima is managing the saving saving_every_n_frames       rw      DevLong                 Save frame every N frames (experimental)
+                                                            - SOFTWARE, (default) Lima is managing the saving saving_every_n_frames       rw      DevLong                 Save frame every N frames (experimental)
 =========================== ======= ======================= =======================================================================================